Bine Prepelič

-Bine Prepelič (born 5 August 2001) is a Slovenian professional basketball player for Ilirija of the Slovenian Basketball League and ABA League.
+Bine Prepelič (born 5 August 2001) is a Slovenian professional basketball player for AB InBev Leuven Bears of the BNXT League.
 He is a 2.00 m tall power forward.

 Youth career

 Prepelič started playing basketball for Bistrica in 2016 where he stayed for two seasons.
 In 2018, he joined Škofja Loka and was loaned to Ilirija during the season.

 Professional career

 Helios Suns (2019–2022)

 In October 2019, Prepelič signed a three-year contract with the Helios Suns, which was his first professional contract.

 Spirou (2022–2024)

 On 16 June 2022, he signed a contract with Spirou.

 Cedevita Olimpija (2024–2025)

 On 18 July 2024, he signed a two-year contract with KK Cedevita Olimpija of the Slovenian Basketball League and ABA League.
 On 16 June 2025, he parted ways with the club after one season.

-Ilirija (2025–present)
+Ilirija (2025)

 On 8 September 2025, he signed for Ilirija of the Slovenian Basketball League and ABA League.